darrenaddy/1/content/Machine/floor_builder_system/index.md

 gallery: [ image1.png, image2.png, image3.png ]
 video: ""
 singleTag: ""
-thisCategoryHeading: "For Stick and Modular Builders"
+thisCategoryHeading: "For Steel Stud OR Wood Builders"
 categoryHeadingURL: "for-wood-timber-builders"
 summary: "The Triad Floor Builder System is designed to be a state-of-the-art, single-table, floor system."
 testimonialItem: false
 testimonialQuote: "Testimonial (in page Front Matter) Goes Here"
 testimonialAuthor: "Name of who said it (found in Front Matter) Goes Here"
-authorTitle: "Author's Title Goes in page Frontmatter"
+authorTitle: "Author's Title Goes in page Front Matter"
 draft: false
 ---

 ###### Description

 Triad's Floor Builder System is a combination Framing Table, Material Bridge, and Decking Bridge (which can be outfitted with your choice of compatible nail or screw guns).
 The system accommodates 2x8 through 2x12 dimensional lumber, floor trusses, and I-joists.
 They can span either width *or* length within the table.

+The system includes: framing table, material bridge, and nailing/decking bridge which can be outfitted with nails or screws.

 The table can jig decks up to 16" increments from the base size up to 80' in length and up to 16' in width, with custom sizes also available.